terramate-io/terramate/docs/functions/tm_lookup.md

 # `tm_lookup` Function

-`lookup` retrieves the value of a single element from a map, given its key.
+`tm_lookup` retrieves the value of a single element from a map, given its key.
 If the given key does not exist, the given default value is returned instead.

 ```
-lookup(map, key, default)
+tm_lookup(map, key, default)
 ```

--> For historical reasons, the `default` parameter is actually optional.
-However, omitting `default` is deprecated since v0.7 because that would then be equivalent to the native index syntax, `map[key]`.

 ## Examples